Water skiing can be a tremendous amount of fun, but going at the right speed is essential in order to create a smooth, engaging ride.

 In general, you can tow an average skier at anywhere between 26 and 36 miles per hour.

 Keep in mind that skiing at these kinds of speeds comes with serious risks and should only be undertaken by a very skilled and experienced skier.
+They have special equipment, from the handle to the grip, the tow rope, gloves, and life jacket.

 For trick skiers who want the most wake, much slower speeds, as slow as 11 to 21 miles per hour, may be appropriate.

-Children who are just learning how to ski should be towed at very low speeds as well, typically between 12 and 15 miles per hour.
+Kids who are just learning how to ski should be towed at very low speeds as well, typically between 12 and 15 miles per hour.

 As a rule, the slower the speed, the larger the skis.
 Larger skis provide additional stability and maintain buoyancy, which is important at lower speeds.